marmelab/react-admin/docs/Theming.md

 ```
 {% endraw %}

 For some components, when the `className` property isn't enough and you need to access deeper elements, you can take advantage of the `classes` property to customize them.
-Take a look at a component documentation to know what classes are available.
+Take a look at a component documentation to know which classes are available.
 For instance, you can have a look at the [Datagrid CSS documentation](./List.md#the-datagrid-component).

 Here's an example using the `classes` property of the `Filter` and `List` components: